lmc5190/minerl/README.md

 - I 'bind' a mounted drive on the server to a drive on the docker container.
 This is needed so I can SSH into the server with my windows VDI and develop in VS Code!
 - It is important to note that use of the `--rm` flag will destroy the container upon exit.
 Any state that one would like persisted after the container exits should accommodate accordingly.
 - The image will be pulled from dockerhub in the landonchambers/minerl repository.
 Dockerfile [here](https://github.com/lmc5190/minerl/blob/master/Dockerfile)

+On GPU1 server, the command is a bit different since there seems to be a different version of nvidia-docker (THIS NEEDS TO BE FIXED!)

+`docker run --runtime=nvidia  -e NVIDIA_VISIBLE_DEVICES=0 --cpus="6" -m="112g" --rm -ti --ipc=host -p 5920:5920 \
+--mount type=bind,src=/home/landon_chambers@SAAS.LOCAL/minerl,dst=/workspace landonchambers/minerl`

 The container has Ubuntu OS 16.04 so remember to use Debian commands!